TRIPTYK/ember-form-changeset/README.md

 #### Custom fields types & overrides

-You can create your own types for the generator by using a .formconfig.js with the same structure specified as [this file](https://github.com/TRIPTYK/ember-form-changeset-validations/blob/develop/blueprints/form/default-config.js).
+You can create your own types for the generator by using a .formconfig.js with the same structure specified in [this file](https://github.com/TRIPTYK/ember-form-changeset-validations/blob/develop/blueprints/form/default-config.js).

 ### Base Form Component